-- Section 12.1, "Sending Binary Data Using MTOM/XOP" - Section 12.2, "Streaming SOAP Attachments"
+- Section 13.1, "Optimizing Binary Data Transmission Using MTOM/XOP" - Section 13.2, "Streaming SOAP Attachments" - Section 13.3, "Sending SOAP Messages With Attachments Using swaRef"

-12.1 Sending Binary Data Using MTOM/XOP
+13.1 Optimizing Binary Data Transmission Using MTOM/XOP

 SOAP Message Transmission Optimization Mechanism/XML-binary Optimized Packaging (MTOM/XOP) defines a method for optimizing the transmission of XML data of type xs:base64Binary or xs:hexBinary in SOAP messages.
-When the transport protocol is HTTP, MIME attachments are used to carry that data while at the same time allowing both the sender and the receiver direct access to the XML data in the SOAP message without having to be aware that any MIME artifacts were used to marshal the base64Binary or hexBinary data.
-The binary data optimization process involves the following steps: 1) encode the binary data, 2) remove the binary data from the SOAP envelope, 3) compress the binary data, 4) attach the binary data to the MIME package, and 5) add references to the MIME package in the SOAP envelope.
+When the transport protocol is HTTP, Multipurpose Internet Mail Extension (MIME) attachments are used to carry that data while at the same time allowing both the sender and the receiver direct access to the XML data in the SOAP message without having to be aware that any MIME artifacts were used to marshal the base64Binary or hexBinary data.

+The binary data optimization process involves the following steps:

+- Encode the binary data. - 2.
+Remove the binary data from the SOAP envelope. - Compress the binary data. - Attach the binary data to the MIME package. - Add references to the MIME package in the SOAP envelope.